BSI-Bund/secvisogram/app/scripts/importUiMetaData/README.md

 The editor will use the translation string specified here to display the title and description.

+**Information**: The import script adds a namespace to the key to distinguish between the supported CSAF version:

+- `v2_0`
+- `v2_1`

+This means that `MyTranslationString` becomes `v2_0.MyTranslationString` if it is contained in csaf 2.0 meta data file.

 ```json
 "i18n": {
   "title": "",